rainforestapp/react-pusher/readme.md

 ## Usage

+You can get `react-pusher` from npm, just run `npm install react-pusher --save`.

 1. To use react-pusher, you need to hand over your instance of the pusher service first.
 Otherwise the Pusher React component can't receive messages:

 ```js